Considering the Monastic Path

 The discerning process of becoming a monk consists of three stages:

-This phase consists of gathering information about our life through contact with the vocation director, Brother Michael.
+This phase consists of gathering information about our life through contact with the vocation director, Brother Elias.

 2. Visits to our Monastery

 Should you and our vocation director agree that the process is worth pursuing, we would invite you to come visit.
 During your time with us you would pray, work, eat and interact with the monks to provide you with a sense of what we do on a daily basis.

 We feel that you would find prayer and a quiet pondering setting to set the tone of your initial visit.
 Should you and the vocation director decide that you could be called to this community, more serious discernment would then be indicated.
 At this point, you would be invited to visit with a few monks to talk the matter over with them in a climate of mutual respect.